 Several analytical models for calculating the forward and backward blocking rate in path switching have been proposed in the literature.
-Most of them are based on Reduced Load Approximation (RLA) method, which calculates the blocking rates in an iterative manner [8].
+Most of them are based on Reduced Load Approximation (RLA) method, which calculates the blocking rates in an iterative manner [7].
 The initial analytical models in the literature were on calculating only the forward blocking due to insufficient number of channels to accept all the reservation requests.
-In [9] forward blocking rate is calculated by RLA method considering the state-dependent arrival rate of flows by solving an M/M/c/c birthdeath process.
-However, the analysis in [9] is for electronic circuitswitching networks, so it does not take the wavelength-continuity constraint into account.
-Wavelength-continuity constraint is introduced in [10] and [11] where Birman's method [10] is more advanced as it includes the state-dependent arrival of flows like in [9].
-Computational complexity in Birman's method increases with the path length, so a different model based on inclusion-exclusion principle was proposed in [12] to lower the computation complexity independent of the path length.
+In [8] forward blocking rate is calculated by RLA method considering the state-dependent arrival rate of flows by solving an M/M/c/c birth-death process.
+However, the analysis in [8] is for electronic circuit-switching networks, so it does not take the wavelength-continuity constraint into account.
+Wavelength-continuity constraint is introduced in [9] and [10] where Birman's method [9] is more advanced as it includes the state-dependent arrival of flows like in [8].
+Computational complexity in Birman's method increases with the path length, so a different model based on inclusionexclusion principle was proposed in [11] to lower the computation complexity independent of the path length.
 Moreover, it proposes a link correlation model to get more precise results on sparse networks.
 However, its authors state that this method introduces significant round-off errors if the blocking probabilities are small and wavelength count is higher than 64, so it must be used with caution when analyzing networks with large capacities at low blocking probabilities.
 However, a single fiber cable can carry over a thousand channels with today's WDM technology, much more than the limit stated in the paper.
 Ref.
-[13] proposes an original method that analyzes the network by decomposing it into single-path subsystems and constructing an exact Markov process that captures the behavior of a path in terms of wavelength use.
+[12] proposes an original method that analyzes the network by decomposing it into single-path subsystems and constructing an exact Markov process that captures the behavior of a path in terms of wavelength use.

-To the best of our knowledge, the first analytical model that includes the calculation of backward-blocking rate was proposed in [6] and then extended to calculate delays in [7].
+To the best of our knowledge, the first analytical model that includes the calculation of backward-blocking rate was proposed in [6].
 This model calculates the forward blocking rate by considering each wavelength as an M/G/1/1 queuing model to obtain the stationary probability of each wavelength.
-However, this method does not take the statedependent arrival rate of flows into account, so it has a higher error rate at high traffic load when compared with [10].
+However, this method does not take the state-dependent arrival rate of flows into account, so it has a higher error rate at high traffic load when compared with [9].
 The backward blocking rate is calculated by incorporating the wavelength reservation duration and propagation delays in the analysis to include the blocking due to outdated information.
-Another analysis that includes the backward-blocking is in [14].
-It calculates the forwardblocking by Birman's method [10], so the forward blocking calculation is more precise than [7].
-However, the backward blocking analysis in [14] makes too many simplifying assumptions, which make it less precise than the backward blocking analysis in [6].
+Another analysis that includes the backward-blocking is in [13].
+It calculates the forward-blocking by Birman's method [9], so the forward blocking calculation is more precise than [6].
+However, the backward blocking analysis in [13] makes too many simplifying assumptions, which make it less precise than the backward blocking analysis in [6].
 Ref.
-[15] improves the model based on inclusion-exclusion principle, which was proposed in [12]
+[14] improves the model based on inclusion-exclusion principle, which was proposed in [11]

 In this paper, we used Birman's method for calculating forward blocking rates.
 We further improved the backward blocking analysis in [6] for more precise results and adapted to use it with Birman's method for an iterative calculation.
 We introduced estimation of state-dependent arrival rate of RESV packets for backward reservation, instead of using an average value like in [6].
-While the models based on inclusion-exclusion principle [12] and [15] have a lower computation complexity than Birman's method, processing speed of modern CPUs is enough to solve large topologies with ease.
+While the models based on inclusionexclusion principle [11] and [14] have a lower computation complexity than Birman's method, processing speed of modern CPUs is enough to solve large topologies with ease.
 Moreover, the inclusion-exclusion principle is limited to small number of wavelengths, but future optical networks may carry hundreds or thousands wavelengths, so we chose Birman's method for the calculation of forward blocking.